Send us your nomination for the Wisconsin Conservation Hall of Fame

 Listen carefully.
 As you explore the Hall of Fame, you may hear voices from the past – the voices of people who made Wisconsin a leader in the conservation and environmental movements.

 Through their actions, philosophies, and legislative involvement, people like John Muir, Aldo Leopold, Sigurd Olson, Gaylord Nelson, Gordon MacQuarie, Fran and Fred Hamerstrom, Owen Gromme, and Lorrie Otto have helped shape our relationship with the land.
 They worked to protect the environment and our quality of life in Wisconsin.

 Nominate a Strong Environmentalist or Conservationist

 Do you know someone you’d like to nominate for the Wisconsin Conservation Hall of Fame?
 Individuals may be nominated for induction into the Hall of Fame by members of the public or by WCHF organizational (Voting) members.

-Send your nomination to Donna VanBuecken, and include biographical information to substantiate the nomination.
+Send your letter of nomination to Donna VanBuecken, and include biographical information to substantiate the nomination.
 The more biographical information you can provide, the more quickly the nomination can be brought before the Board of Directors (BOD) for consideration for induction.
 Read the Format — In Summary.